eclipse/epsilon-website/n/mkdocs/docs/doc/index.md

 -   [ModeLink](modelink): ModeLink is an editor consisting of 2-3 side-by-side EMF tree-based editors, and is very convenient for establishing (weaving) links between different models using drag-and-drop.
 -   [Workflow](workflow): Epsilon provides a set of ANT tasks to enable developers assemble complex workflows that involve both MDE and non-MDE tasks.
 -   [Human Usable Textual Notation](hutn): An implementation of the OMG standard for representing models in a human understandable format.
 HUTN allows models to be written using a text editor in a C-like syntax.
--   [EUnit](eunit): EUnit is a unit testing framework specialized on testing model management tasks, such as model-to-model transformations, model-to-text transformations or model validation.
-It is based on Epsilon, but it can be used for model technologies external to Epsilon.
-Tests are written by combining an EOL script and an [ANT](workflow) buildfile.